shru2811/100-days-DSA/README.md

 # 100-days-DSA
-This will contain my day wise codes I did during my 100 days DSA journey
+This will contain my day wise codes that I will do during my 100 days DSA journey